luislorenzini/AIC_neuroimaging_tutorial/README.md

 cd data/fMRI_tutorial/OAS30015_MR_d2004

 ls
 ```

-As you can see we will you T1w, in the /anat folder, and fMRI files, in the /func folder.
+As you can see, for fMRI processing we need high-resolution structural data (T1w in the anat folder) and fMRI files, in the /func folder.

 ## Overview
 Modern fMRI pre-processing pipelines include a variety of processes that can, or cannot, be performed depending on the acquired data quality, and study design.
-Today, we will have a look at TOT pre-processing steps that are commonly used / OR MAYBE AGREED / in all   BLABLA
+Today, we will have a look at some of these pre-processing steps that are commonly used.
-This includes:
+Typical pre-processing steps include:

 - EPI Distortion Correction
 - Motion Correction
+- Standard Space Mapping
 - Spatial Smoothing
 - Temporal Filtering
-- Standard Space Mapping
+- Denoising

 ## Hands-on

 ### Structural Processing
 Given the low spatial resolution and SNR of fMRI images, some registration steps in functional processing involve the use of previously computed transformation during the T1w processing.
-Importnt steps to have performed are:
+Important steps to have performed are:

-Don't run these commands!
+*Don't run these commands!*

 - Brain extraction with BET